vatesfr/xen-orchestra/docs/xoa.md

 ## Registration

 **The first thing** you need to do with your XOA, is to register.
-[Read the documentation page dedicated to the updater/register inferface](updater.md).
+[Read the documentation on the page dedicated to the updater/register inferface](updater.md).

 ### First console connection